Frequently Asked Questions – Complaint examination

 Why must I report consumer complaints to the AMF?

-Reporting consumer complaints to the AMF is one of the obligations relating to complaint processing that are imposed on firms.
-Insurers, trust companies, savings companies, financial services cooperatives, securities dealers and advisers, firms, independent partnerships and independent representatives are subject by regulation to obligations relating to the fair and equitable processing of complaints.
-These may be summarized as follows:
+Reporting consumer complaints to the AMF is a complaint examination obligation imposed on businesses.
+Under current regulations, the AMF imposes obligations on insurers, trust companies, savings companies, financial services cooperatives, credit assessment agents, securities dealers and advisers, firms, independent partnerships and independent representatives relating to the fair and equitable processing of complaints they receive.
+These include:

-- Process every complaint in a fair manner
+- Processing every complaint in a fair manner

-- Send an acknowledgement of receipt and a notice to the complainant
+- Sending an acknowledgement of receipt and a notice to the complainant

-- Send the complaint record to the AMF, at the complainant's request
+- Sending the complaint record to the AMF when requested to do so by the complainant

-- Prepare and submit the complaint report to the AMF
+- Preparing and submitting a complaint report to the AMF

-All these obligations share a common objective: enhanced protection of consumers of financial products and services through the monitoring of businesses’ commercial practices.
+All these obligations aim to enhance the protection of consumers of financial products and services through the monitoring of businesses’ commercial practices.

-Who within the business is responsible for gathering and reporting the data through the complaint report?
+Who, in a business, is responsible for gathering the required data and submitting the complaint report?

-Who has responsibility for gathering and reporting data through the complaint report is up to each firm.
+Which individual or individuals are responsible for collecting complaint data and reporting it via the complaint report is up to each firm.

 In large businesses, complaints are usually forwarded to several individuals working in different departments.
-If this is the case, the business must communicate the procedure to the staff concerned to ensure that it is clearly understood and properly followed by them.
+If this is the case, the business must communicate the procedure to all staff concerned to ensure that it is clearly understood and properly applied.

-What happens if I fail to report complaints in the complaint report?
+What happens if I fail to submit a complaint report?

 In the past few years, the AMF noticed that many businesses were not complying with the requirement to report complaints received from clients.
-The AMF published reminders for those businesses in the AMF bulletin.
+The AMF reminded those businesses of this requirement, including in the AMF Bulletin.

 Despite these reminders, many firms are still not in compliance.

 As a result, the AMF is imposing administrative measures on firms who fail to report their complaints.
-These firms will receive formal notices setting out the allegations made against them and the penalty that the AMF intends to impose.
+These firms will receive formal notices detailing the alleged facts and the penalty the AMF is planning to impose.

-It is therefore important to properly complete your complaint reports and send them to the AMF in accordance with the conditions and deadlines prescribed by the AMF.
+It is therefore important to properly complete your complaint reports and send them to the AMF in the prescribed manner and periods.

 For more information, please refer to the AMF Bulletin of November 3, 2022 (in French only).